cferris527/ferris-ray-tracer/README.md

 - Ability to load textures from images
 - Ray-sphere intersections
 - Ray-triangle intersections
+- The ability to load and render triangle meshes
 - Textured spheres and triangles
 - Specular, diffuse, and dielectric materials
 - Emissive materials (lights)